Approximate full conformal prediction in an RKHS: Designing a new computable approximation

-The next definition introduces the notion of ``thickness", which quantifies the precision of this approximation by comparison with the true full conformal prediction region.
-This quantification is given in terms of symmetric difference and Lebesgue measure. \begin{definition} For any control level $\alpha \in (0, 1)$, define the \emph{thickness} $\thicc{}$ of the prediction region $\ufcpr{}$ as the volume of its symmetric difference with the full conformal prediction region $\fcpr$ that is,
+The next definition introduces the notion of ``thickness", which quantifies the precision of this approximation by comparison with the full-conformal prediction-region.
+This quantification is given in terms of symmetric difference and Lebesgue measure. \begin{definition} For any control-level $\alpha \in (0, 1)$, define the \emph{thickness} $\thicc{}$ of the prediction-region $\ufcpr{}$ as the volume of its symmetric difference with the full-conformal prediction-region $\fcpr$ that is,

-where $\mathcal{L}$ is the Lebesgue measure. \end{definition} Unfortunately exactly computing the \emph{thickness} would require computing the intractable full conformal prediction region itself.
-Notice that the prediction region $\ufcpr{}$ defined right above can be seen as an upper approximation (for the inclusion) to the full conformal prediction region.
-Therefore a corresponding lower approximation to $\fcpr$ can be formulated by introducing a correction in Equation~\eqref{def.approx.pvalue} that is, for every control level $\alpha \in (0,1)$
+where $\mathcal{V}$ is the Lebesgue measure. \end{definition} Unfortunately exactly computing the \emph{thickness} would require computing the intractable full-conformal prediction-region itself.
+Notice that the prediction-region $\ufcpr{}$ defined right above can be seen as an upper approximation (for the inclusion) to the full-conformal prediction-region.
+Therefore a corresponding lower-approximation to $\fcpr$ can be formulated by introducing a correction in Eq.~\eqref{def.approx.pvalue} that is, for any control-level $\alpha \in (0,1)$

 which leads to